 Weighted average number of shares outstanding

-Loss per share in euro (basic/diluted)
+Loss per share (basic/diluted)

 Loss for the period

 Other comprehensive income (loss) that may be reclassified to profit or loss in subsequent periods: